 Test Plans and Procedures

 Test plans and test procedures for type, functional, factory and site acceptance tests shall be provided by the Contractor.
-The Contractor shall submit a Test Schedule for the Employer's approval within two (2) weeks after the award of contract for Type Tests and Functional Tests and one (1) months after the award of contract for Factory Acceptance Tests and two (2) months after the award of contract for Site Acceptance Tests.
-The test schedule shall list the tests to be carried out, and the approximate test duration.
+The Contractor shall submit a Test Schedule for the Employer's approval after the award of contract for Type Tests, Functional Tests Factory Acceptance Tests and Site Acceptance Tests as specified at Appendix-A. The test schedule shall list the tests to be carried out, and the approximate test duration.

 The Contractor shall give the Employer twenty-one (21) days written notice of any material being ready for testing.